evra-yagci/evra-yagci/README.md

 print("Hi!
 I am Evra - nice to e-meet you")
   - I am a creative and curious person, passionate about art and technology, always eager to explore new ideas and express myself.
     - 👩🏽‍💻 I enjoy blending logic and creativity.
-  - I’m currently learning python
+  - 🐍 I’m currently expanding my knowledge in Python, exploring new libraries and building exciting projects to improve my coding skills

   - 👾 I’m looking to collaborate on cool projects to learn more abot innovative solutions
   - How to reach me @e.yagci2003@gmail.com